Enhance Your Brewing Process with Our Advanced Yeast Monitoring System

 Multi-functional digital tachometer

 The Multi-functional digital tachometer TKRT 20 is a user–friendly and accurate digital tachometer utilising laser or contact for measuring rotational and linear speed.
-Equipped with a laser and contact adaptor, it offers excellent speed measurement versatility in five different modes.

 • With this digital tachometer the user can select to measure: